lbl-srg/obc/specification/source/codeGeneration.rst

 will cause the verification to fail if the control responses differ between the CDL-compliant specification and the vendor's implementation.

-Therefore, if a customer requires that the implemented control sequence complies with the specification, then the workflow shall be such that the control provider provides an executable implementation of its controller, and the control provider shall ask the customer to replace
+Therefore, if a customer requires the implemented control sequence to comply with the specification, then the workflow shall be such that the control provider provides an executable implementation of its controller, and the control provider shall ask the customer to replace